openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 ## Calling Cangjie Functions from C

-Cangjie provides the `CFunc` type to correspond to C-side function pointer types.
-Function pointers from C can be passed to Cangjie, and Cangjie can also construct variables corresponding to C function pointers to pass to the C side.
+Cangjie provides the `CFunc` type to correspond with C-side function pointer types.
+C-side function pointers can be passed to Cangjie, and Cangjie can also construct variables corresponding to C function pointers to pass to the C side.

-Assuming a C library API is as follows:
+Assume a C library API as follows:

 ```c
 typedef void (*callback)(int);
 void set_callback(callback cb);
 ```

-The corresponding declaration in Cangjie would be:
+Correspondingly, in Cangjie this function can be declared as:

 ```cangjie
 foreign func set_callback(cb: CFunc<(Int32) -> Unit>): Unit
 ```

-Variables of type `CFunc` can be passed from the C side or constructed on the Cangjie side.
-There are two methods to construct `CFunc` types in Cangjie: one is using functions decorated with `@C`, and the other is closures marked as `CFunc` types.
+CFunc-type variables can either be passed from the C side or constructed on the Cangjie side.
+There are two ways to construct CFunc types in Cangjie: using functions decorated with `@C`, or closures marked as CFunc types.

-Functions decorated with `@C` indicate that their function signatures comply with C calling conventions, while their definitions are written in Cangjie.
+Functions decorated with `@C` indicate that their function signatures comply with C calling conventions, while their definitions remain in Cangjie.
 Functions decorated with `foreign` have their definitions on the C side.

 > **Note:**
 >
-> For functions decorated with `foreign` or `@C`, it is not recommended to use `CJ_` (case-insensitive) as a prefix for `CFunc` names, as this may conflict with standard library and runtime symbols used internally by the compiler, leading to undefined behavior.
+> For both `foreign`-decorated functions and `@C`-decorated functions, it is not recommended to use `CJ_` (case-insensitive) as a prefix for CFunc names, as this may conflict with standard library and runtime symbols internal to the compiler, leading to undefined behavior.

 Example: